equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 * _soft-hillshading_
 * _hillshading_

-Shaders only works for only two layer types - _image_- and _tile_-layers.
-You can specifiy that you want shading with the following way inside your layer data:
+Shaders only works for two layer types - _image_- and _tile_-layers.
+You can specify that you want shading with the following way inside your layer data:
 ```javascript
 {
     ...